6 Managed Print Services Benefits for SMBs

 Digital transformation has revolutionized many aspects of business, but paper is, and likely always will be, a constant factor.

-And why are people printing so much today?
+But why are people printing so much today?

 Combine this with current employee printing habits, and printing costs for a business can begin to get out of hand quickly.